 Some supporters of LGBTQ+ equality have been facing attack for a number of years for taking a trans-inclusive approach to fighting for equality – whether they are charities, workplaces, schools or colleges.

 These have come from campaign groups, online activists and sections of the UK media.
 These attacks are designed to undermine schools’ and colleges’ confidence in supporting LGBTQ+ equality for their learners.

 A few groups have launched legal challenges to public sector organisations regarding their work with Stonewall.
 Many of these cases have already been thrown out by judges as ‘unarguable’.

-In the first four months of 2021 there were more than 900 template Freedom of Information requests sent to public sector bodies, including schools and colleges, about their work with Stonewall.
+Anti-LGBTQ+ organisations are making template Freedom of Information requests to public sector bodies, including schools and colleges, about their work with Stonewall.

-Media organisations are using these Freedom of Information Requests to generate news stories about public sector organisations not renewing their membership.
+Media organisations are using these Freedom of Information requests to generate news stories about public sector organisations about their work with Stonewall.
 The same news outlets repeat those news stories over and over.

 A number of campaign groups are currently encouraging their supporters to send template letters out to schools across the country, and threatening other public sector bodies with legal action.